 The ECE Major is an application-based major that happens during the student’s sophomore year.
 The major prepares students to teach ages birth to 8 years old.
 It is available to on-campus students only.

 Please visit the Health and Human Sciences COVID-19 Resources page for more information on CSU’s pandemic response.

-If you enjoy interacting with children and helping families, you may enjoy studying Early Childhood Development.
+If you enjoy interacting with children and helping families, you may enjoy studying Early Childhood Education.
 You will take classes about specific stages of child development and how family, community, and culture play a role.
-You will learn how environmental and social factors affect physical, cognitive, and emotional development in children ages 0-8 years old.
+You will learn how environmental and social factors affect physical, cognitive, and emotional development in children ages 0-8 years old (infants to 3rd grade).

 Upon completion of our program and coursework at the Center for Educator Preparation, you will be prepared to apply for licensure as a teacher or director in early childhood education.
 You will also be well prepared to pursue additional teaching endorsements and advanced degrees.